jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 "In thousands of years time, my greatest foe will descend.
 He wields a sword that heralds the dawn and wears armor that can reflect the shining sunlight.
 He shall destroy my kingdom and bring the Prince back to life.
 The Princess will then be free from her eternal torment.
 Until then, I fear not a single soul in the Land of Night, for nothing will bring an end to my kingdom except for the catastrophe foretold by the prophecy.
 As for you, the treacherous slave that poisoned his master... fate shall see that you get what you deserve."

 > [!Jillian] Jillian
-> much to think about here
+> much to think about here!
+>
+> prophecy aside, this pygmy is actually starting to remind me of paimon, and the theory that she's been trying to mislead and distract the traveler this whole time to prevent them from leaving.

 The Night Mother then collapsed and became a pile of sludge consisting of mud and worms.